Querent-ai/querent-python-research/README.md

 - **Workflow Management:** Efficiently manage and scale data workflows with task orchestration.

-- **Scalability:** Querent is designed to scale horizontally, allowing you to handle large volumes of data.
+- **Scalability:** Querent is designed to scale horizontally, handling large volumes of data with ease.

 ## Getting Started

-Follow these instructions to set up and run Querent on your local machine.
+Let's get Querent up and running on your local machine.

 ### Prerequisites

-- Python 3.7+
+- Python 3.9+
 - Virtual environment (optional but recommended)

 ### Installation